 Safeguarding

-The college is committed to safeguarding and promoting the welfare of students and expects all staff to share this commitment.
-All college tutors receive comprehensive annual safeguarding update training.
-We also have a dedicated KS5 Learning and Safeguarding Mentor.
+We are committed to safeguarding and promoting the welfare of students and expects all staff to share this commitment.
+All college tutors receive comprehensive annual safeguarding training and there are several Deputy Designated Safeguarding Leads working across school and college.

 Academic Support

-The college is committed to providing every student with the opportunity to reach their full potential.
-All students are assessed every half term within subject areas and progress is tracked and monitored by subject teachers, heads of department, college tutors and heads of year.
-Personalised intervention is put in place where necessary in order to tackle under-performance.
+We are committed to providing every student with the opportunity to reach their full potential.
+All students are assessed every half term within subject areas and progress is tracked and monitored by subject teachers, Heads of Department, college tutors and heads of year.
+Personalised intervention is put in place, where necessary, in order to tackle under-performance.

 Students with Additional Needs

-The college offers a supportive environment at post-16 through our pastoral systems and via our SEN co-ordinator Jen Edwards.
-We have a Mental Health & Wellbeing Mentor and Counsellor who offers a drop in service.
+The college offers a supportive environment through our pastoral systems and via our SEND coordinator.
+We have a Health & Wellbeing Mentor and Counsellor who offers a drop-in service.

 Financial Support